Characterization for a generic construction of bent functions and its consequences: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the National Key Research and Development Program of China under Grant 2019YFB2101703; in part by the National Natural Science Foundation of China under Grants 61972258, 62272107 and U19A2066; in part by the Innovation Action Plan of Shanghai Science and Technology under Grants 20511102200 and 21511102200; in part by the Key Research and Development Program of Guangdong Province under Grant 2020B0101090001, in part by Scientific Research Fund of Hunan Provincial Education Department under Grant 19B485, and in part by Open Reseach Program of Shanghai Key Lab of Intelligent Information Processing under Grant IIPL201902.
+This work was supported in part by the National Key Research and Development Program of China under Grant 2019YFB2101703, in part by the National Natural Science Foundation of China under Grants 62302001, 62372221, 61972258, 62272107 and U19A2066, in part by the China Postdoctoral Science Foundation under Grant 2023M740714, in part by the Innovation Action Plan of Shanghai Science and Technology under Grants 20511102200 and 21511102200, in part by the Key Research and Development Program of Guangdong Province under Grant 2020B0101090001, in part by the Natural Science Foundation for the Higher Education Institutions of Anhui Province under Grant 2023AH050250.